 Many EU-funded fisheries programmes are regional because fisheries issues often cross borders and need regional solutions.
-See for instance: PESCAO - Improved regional fisheries governance in West Africa; TRUEFISH – Fish farming in Lake Victoria and ECOFISH in the Indian Ocean.
+See for instance: PESCAO - Improved regional fisheries governance in West Africa; , that supports fisheries and aquaculture in Africa, that covers value-chains in 9 African countries and in the Indian Ocean.

 Cooperation at continental level

-In 2023, based on the outcomes of a feasibility study, the European Commission set up an Africa-Europe Ocean Strategic group to help the two continents to work together on ocean issues.
+In 2023, based on the outcomes of a feasibility study, the European Commission set up an to help the two continents to work together on ocean issues.
 This group is run by the Africa-Europe Foundation and funded by the European Commission (European Maritime, Fisheries and Aquaculture Fund).

 The EU funds development cooperation projects with developing countries in the fisheries sector.
 The projects focus on aquaculture, marine capture fisheries and inland capture fisheries.
 Overall Africa is the main recipient of EU funds for fisheries and aquaculture, receiving about €200 million.

 The European Commission is working to implement the actions set out in the EU Comprehensive Strategy towards Africa and the commitments jointly taken with the African Union.
 It will work at bilateral, regional and continent levels.

 The BlueInvest Africa 2022 closed its doors in the Seychelles last week.
 Protection of the oceans, regulation of maritime activities such as fishing are some of the measures discussed at this forum to make the blue economy a real lever for development in Africa.